Enyinna Nwigwe: Career

-In 2012, he joined the cast of Black November opposite actors Kim Basinger, and Vivica A. Fox, Akon, and Wyclef Jean.
+In 2012, he joined the cast of Black November opposite Kim Basinger, Vivica A. Fox, Akon, and Wyclef Jean.
 In 2017, he played the lead role in the South African movie, All About Love which won the best film, Southern Africa, at the AMVCA.
 In 2019, Nwigwe played the role of Obinna Omego in the remake of the Nigerian film, Living in Bondage: Breaking Free, and also played the role of Nura Yusuf in Nigeria's first military-based film, Eagle Wings.
 Nwigwe also played the lead in Badamasi, a biopic on the former military President of Nigeria.
 He got the Best Actor in a Leading Role nomination at the Africa Movie Academy Awards, for his portrayal of President Ibrahim Badamasi Babangida in the film.

 Nwigwe's portrait by Nigerian-American photographer Iké Udé was selected to permanently be on exhibition at the Smithsonian Institution's National Museum of African Art.

 Personal life

-Nwigwe lives in Lagos, Nigeria.
+Nwigwe lives in Lagos State, southwestern Nigeria.
 He is a Nigerian Chief.